-(a) Construct a model of SATURNEI 90° cell dipole in the hard-edge model, using DIPOLE.
+(a) Construct a model of SATURNE I 90° cell dipole in the hard-edge model, using DIPOLE.
 Use the parameters given in Tab.
-9.1, and Fig. 9.20 as a guidance.
-In order to allow beam monitoring, split the dipole in two 45° deg halves.
+9.1, and Fig. 9.22 as a guidance.
+For beam monitoring purposes, split the dipole in two 45° deg halves.
 It is judicious to take RM=841.93 cm in DIPOLE, as this is the reference radius for the definition of the radial index.
 Take an integration step size in centimeter range - small enough to ensure numerical convergence, as large as doable for fast multiturn raytracing.